xebialabs-community/xld-sybase-plugin/README.md

 3. Create an application, with a sql.SqlScripts deployable.

 You can now execute a Sybase database deployment.
+For an example check the examples directory.
+Here you will find an Infrastructure As Code file to configure your server with the xl(.exe) client and some innocent SQL files to use against your database.

 ## Installation
 1. Download the version of the plugin from the [Releases](https://github.com/xebialabs-community/xld-sybase-plugin/releases) tab, and install in your **XL_DEPLOY/plugins** directory or upload to XL Deploy using the pluginmanager.